asnuri98/asnuri98/README.md

-- 👋 Hi, I’m @asnuri98
+- 👋 Hi, I’m @asnuri
-- 👀 I’m interested in ...
+- 👀 I’m interested in data mining
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data set
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big data and data mining
-- 📫 How to reach me ...
+- 📫 How to reach me asnuri86@gmail.com

 <!---
 asnuri98/asnuri98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.